SAP/cloud-mta-build-tool/docs/docs/index.md

 ### <b>Creating an MTA Archive According to the MTA Deployment Descriptor (`mtad.yaml` file)</b>

-The function is provided to assemble multiple modules into one MTAR for deployment, usually these modules are developed and prebuilt as seperate projects.
-The function is implemented by MBT assemble command, the assemble process copy all modules, module required dependencies and resouces build result into a MTAR according to MTA Deploymnet Descriptor(mtad.yaml file).
+The function is provided to assemble multiple modules, which are developed and prebuilt as separate projects, into one MTAR for deployment.
+The function is implemented by the <font face="Courier New" size=3>mbt assemble</font> command, which copies all modules, module required dependencies, module build artifacts, and resource definitions into an MTAR, according to the MTA Deployment Descriptor (mtad.yaml file).

-For module, if it dose not have path attribute, assemble process will skip it; if path is not exist, assemble process will fail.
-For required dependencies and resources, if they do not have parameters.path attribute, assemble process will skip them; if parameters.path is not exist, assemble process will fail.
+If a module doesn’t have the <font face="Courier New" size=3>path</font> attribute, the assemble process skips it.
+If it’s <font face="Courier New" size=3>path</font> attribute doesn’t exist, the assemble process fails.
+If a required dependency, or resource doesn’t have the <font face="Courier New" size=3>parameters.path</font> attribute, the assemble process skips it.
+If it’s <font face="Courier New" size=3>parameters.path</font> attribute doesn’t exist, the assemble process fails.

 For more details about how to use MBT assemble command, see [How to build an MTA archive from the modules' build artifacts](https://github.com/SAP/cloud-mta-build-tool/blob/master/docs/docs/usage.md#how-to-build-an-mta-archive-from-the-modules-build-artifacts)